AwrelH/unitsConverter/README.md

 ![menu](/assets/forReadme/menuscreen.PNG)

-- Choose a number between 1-5, if not correct input you will get an error message in the colour red and retry new input.
+- Choose a number between 1-5, if not correct input you will get an error message in the color red and retry new input.

 ![validatemessage](assets/forReadme/validateMessage.PNG)